Chris Stringer: Research

-Stringer is one of the leading proponents of the recent African origin hypothesis or ″Out of Africa″ theory, which hypothesizes that modern humans originated in Africa over 100,000 years ago and replaced, in some way, the world's archaic humans, such as Homo floresiensis and Neanderthals, after migrating within and then out of Africa to the non-African world within the last 50,000 to 100,000 years.
+Stringer was previously one of the leading proponents of the recent African origin hypothesis or ″Out of Africa″ theory, which hypothesizes that modern humans originated in Africa over 100,000 years ago and replaced, in some way, the world's archaic humans, such as Homo floresiensis and Neanderthals, after migrating within and then out of Africa to the non-African world within the last 50,000 to 100,000 years.
 He always considered that some interbreeding between the different groups could have occurred, but thought this would have been trivial in the big picture.
 However, recent genetic data show that the replacement process did include some interbreeding.
 In the last decade he has proposed a more complex version of events within Africa, which he has termed ″multiregional African origin″.

 He also directed the Ancient Human Occupation of Britain project which ran for about 10 years from 2001.
 This consortium reconstructed and studied the episodic pattern of human colonisation of Britain during the Pleistocene.
 He is co-director of the follow-up project "Pathways to Ancient Britain".